Project Serve Frequently Asked Questions

 When making selections we consider your preferences, the number allowed on each team, and the team dynamics.
 We do our best to place you where you want to go; however, it is important to realize that not all participants get their first choice.

-When it comes to a specific group you want to go on Project Serve with, you should be aware that all team members are selected individually to create a dynamic and specialized team.
-Project Serve is designed to expand your network of friends and to build new relationships.
+When it comes to a specific group you want to go on Project Serve with (e.g., residence hall, Greek affiliation, Bible study group), you should be aware that all team members are selected individually to create a dynamic and specialized team.
+Project Serve is designed to expand your network of friends and to build new relationships, so there is a high likelihood that not everyone in the group will be placed on the same team.

-All Project Serve applicants will find out what team they were selected for at Site Revelation in late October.
+All Project Serve applicants will find out what team they were selected for at Site Revelation (usually late October).
 At this event, teams will have the opportunity to meet together for the first time and begin getting to know each other better and their site.

 In most cases you cannot purchase your airline ticket.
 We buy them as a group, which not only gives us a reduced rate in some cases, but also ensures that the entire team travels together.
 This is important for your safety and makes it easier on the organization you are visiting.
-If you have a special circumstance, please feel free to contact us regarding this issue (i.e. you have frequent flyer miles).
+If you have a special circumstance, please feel free to contact us regarding this issue.